DartCF/EPathDash/README.md

 **data_collection.R**

-This script was used to pull relevant datasets from CF-Seq, combine these with the new datasets identified using the scripts in the **Query_GEO** folder, and translate all gene identifiers to a consistent encoding schema (UniprotKB) in preparation for pathway activation analysis.
+This script was used to pull relevant datasets from CF-Seq (first wave of data collection), combine these with the new datasets identified using the scripts in the **Query_GEO** folder, and translate all gene identifiers to a consistent encoding schema (UniprotKB) in preparation for pathway activation analysis.

 **pathway_activation_analysis.R**